Harbour-Enterprises/gcp-logger/README.md

-# 💾 SuperLogs
+# 💾 GCPLogger

 Version: 0.0.6

-SuperLogs is a Python package that provides a flexible and powerful logging solution, integrating with Google Cloud Logging and supporting various environments.
+GCPLogger is a Python package that provides a flexible and powerful logging solution, integrating with Google Cloud Logging and supporting various environments.

 ## Features